Letters turn into words, which combine to form sentences.

 It gives us the opportunity to succeed.

 At the age of eight, my older brother was graduating from high school.
 As I saw a girl walking up the stage to talk, I asked my mother why she was addressing the audience when no one else was.
-My mother went on to say that the young lady was the graduating class’ top student.
+My mother went on to say that the young lady was the top student of the graduating class.
 She was the valedictorian.
 Listening to her well versed speech, I knew I wanted to be just like her.

 I was fortunate enough to have parents who instilled in me the importance of education.
 I attribute my success to the first of many books my mother read to me as a child.
 Through her words that soon became mine, I read and read, until I was that girl on the stage.